dmytrostruk/process-starters/ProductDocumentation/README.md

 This project example demonstrates how to define, preview, and execute a process of generating product documentation.

+Note: it is recommended to work with this example using [Semantic Kernel Tools](https://marketplace.visualstudio.com/items?itemName=ms-semantic-kernel.semantic-kernel) VS Code extension.

 ## Prerequisites

 - Install [.NET 8](https://dotnet.microsoft.com/download/dotnet/8.0).